aws/aws-lambda-builders/designs/Generic_Builder_Interface.md

 });
 ```

-Then as part of the CLI command, `cdk synth` or `cdk deploy`, the toolkit will run a docker command to build the project into the `cdk.out` folder.
+The CLI command `cdk synth` or `cdk deploy` will run a docker command to build the project into the `cdk.out` folder.
 In this example, we know to select the image for Java 1.8 because we know the function's runtime.

 The payload is a stripped down version of the existing RPC format,
 ```json